redis/redis-doc/topics/protocol.md

 While the Redis protocol is very human readable and easy to implement it can be implemented with similar performances of a binary protocol.

-The Redis protocol uses prefixed lengths to transfer bulk data, so there is never need to scan the payload for special characters like it happens for instance with JSON, nor to quote the payload that needs to be sent to the server.
+RESP uses prefixed lengths to transfer bulk data, so there is never need to scan the payload for special characters like it happens for instance with JSON, nor to quote the payload that needs to be sent to the server.